 Here are a few ways you can reduce food waste:

 - Organize your fridge with most perishable foods in one area.
-Use this section first when making meals.
 Check out our downloadable fridge makeover sheet.

-- Get creative with leftovers, like using them to make soup.
-Find a delicious recipe below.
+- Get creative with leftovers, like using them to make frittata, soup or a casserole.
+Click the recipe card below for complete details on how to make our delicious "Use-it-up frittata".

 - Buy less food more often so your fresh food doesn’t go bad before you get to it.